juxor/afaq/markdown/secI7.md

 (both physical and mental) in the path of individuals who are trying to express their freedom.
 Anarchism exists precisely because capitalism has not created the free society it supporters claimed it would.

+[‹ I.6 What about the "Tragedy of the Commons"?](/afaq/secI6.html "Go to previous page" ) [up](/afaq/secIcon.html "Go to parent page" ) [I.8 Does
+revolutionary Spain show that libertarian socialism can work in practice?
+›](/afaq/secI8.html "Go to next page" )